Republic World Cup qualification 'in spite' of Pauw

 "I think the results and performances that we got were in spite of Vera being our coach."

-Caldwell's comments are the latest chapter in a saga that has overshadowed the Republic's historic first World Cup in Australia, where the Irish exited in the group stage as defeats by the co-hosts Matildas and Canada were followed by a draw with Nigeria.
+Caldwell's comments are the latest chapter in a saga that has overshadowed the Republic's historic first World Cup in Australia, where the Irish exited in the group stage as defeats by Canada and co-hosts the Matildas were followed by a draw with Nigeria.

 The build-up to the tournament was overshadowed by allegations towards Pauw about her conduct as manager of Houston Dash in 2018, which she strenuously denied.

-After contract talks were put on hold, questions over Pauw's future as manager emerged ahead of the final group game and there was further controversy post-match after a public falling out with Republic captain Katie McCabe.
+After contract talks were put on hold, questions over Pauw's future as manager emerged ahead of the final group game and there was further controversy post-match after a public falling-out with Republic captain Katie McCabe.

-Pauw was then let go by the FAI following a review of the tournament, but Caldwell, in an astonishing press conference, said the players have voiced concerns about the 60-year-old after the unsuccessful Euro 2022 qualifying campaign, after which the Dutchwoman was offered a new contract.
+Pauw was then let go by the FAI following a review of the tournament, but 35-year-old Caldwell, in an astonishing press conference, said the players voiced concerns about the 60-year-old following the unsuccessful Euro 2022 qualifying campaign, after which the Dutchwoman was offered a new contract.

-"I think there were many areas that could have been better," added experienced defender Caldwell, whose only minutes at the World Cup came as a late substitute in the final dead rubber group match against Nigeria.
+"I think there were many areas that could have been better," added defender Caldwell, whose only minutes at the World Cup came as a late substitute in the final dead rubber group match against Nigeria.

 "After the European campaign [in 2021], myself and Katie [McCabe] also reflected with Ruud Dokter [then the FAI's high performance director] about certain aspects that needed to be improved and changed, but ultimately that fell on deaf ears and she got a contract extension.